How Does An Inverter Work

 Choose a battery size

 Although choosing the right battery size is crucial, this factor will assist you in identifying the ideal inverter for your needs.
-Battery size is measured in Ah.
+The battery size is measured in Ah.

 Knowing how inverters function and determining the duration for which you’ll require backup from the inverter are both necessary for determining the optimal battery size.